trennlinie

 (Staring down the barrel of a gun - with friendly permission of © Maerten Prins)

-David: "Well, it's no secret that I've been drinking and using drugs for a long time.
+Dave: "Well, it's no secret that I've been drinking and using drugs for a long time.
 Hash.
 Amphetamines.
 Coke came along, Alcohol was always there, hand in hand with drugs.
 Then all of a sudden I discovered heroin, and I'd be lying if I said it didn't make me feel, well ... like I've never felt before, I felt like I really belonged.
 I just felt nothing was gonna hurt me, I was invincible."[3]

-Many people asked why no one of the band or their environment had done anything to help him.
+Many people asked why no one of the band members or their environment had done anything to help him.

 "There were a lot of people telling me I needed help.
 But I didn't want to listen.
 To be honest, Martin, Fletch and Alan were pretty naive.
 They thought that I had decided to become more reclusive and become this strange rock star.
 And I was pretty strange.
 One of my biggest problems is being a people-pleaser.
 I want the whole world to love me.
 If people seemed like they weren't having fun, I would try to become the center of attention.
 I tried so hard that I forgot about loving myself."

-David: "Most of the time I'm in fear of that because I don't think I'm strong enough to do that yet.
+Dave: "Most of the time I'm in fear of that because I don't think I'm strong enough to do that yet.
 When I got off the last tour and tried to go back to my normal life, I found that I had lost David completely.
 I was just Dave.
 David is a very scared person who lost the ability to trust, to love or to be loved, or to feel anything at all.
 The only feeling that was comfortable was to be in pain.
 I do pain really good.
 It's one of my big problems." (laughs)[4]

-While Martin demoted David to an instrument, David liked to claim Martin would write about him: "Martin says he's not.
+While Martin demoted Dave to an instrument, Dave liked to claim Martin would write about him: "Martin says he's not.
 I think he's subconsciously looking at himself.
 I'm not passing judgment on him, but I think he has a bit of an alcohol problem, and I think he knows it.
 So I think Martin is writing these songs and he can't help but think about what's been going on with me and then maybe look at himself in the mirror."[5]

-It was very difficult for David at that time to be together with people who drank alcohol or took drugs: "Mart and Fletch, they drink, Mart drinks a lot, and they drink around me, and sometimes that's a bit difficult - not because I want to get drunk, but just 'cos I don't feel part of it.
+However, it was very difficult for Dave to be together with people who drank alcohol or took drugs.
+"Mart and Fletch, they drink, Mart drinks a lot, and they drink around me, and sometimes that's a bit difficult - not because I want to get drunk, but just 'cos I don't feel part of it.
 That gets me into trouble.
 I do a lot of praying.
 I don't pray for, but what I do is I get on my knees and I thank God for keeping me sober another day.
 I pray to the ceiling in the hope that somebody's listening.
 But you know what?
 I feel a lot better in doing it.
 It makes me feel better to believe in something.
 I don't wanna go back there, I've got too much to lose now.
 And I don't mean the band, I mean myself.
 There's little bits of David that come back every day, and he ain't such a bad guy.
 I sit and I watch Harry Enfield and I laugh my a*** off.
 Or I cry at some soppy movie - I didn't do that sh*** for a long while!
 I didn't have those normal feelings!
 I would sit and watch the f*** weather channel for 12 hours of the day.
 I wanna see my son grow up.
 Just this weekend I got the opportunity to spend time with him.
 It was great.
 One thing I notice about him now, which I didn't notice when I was using, is the way he looks at me.
 He looks at me with a lot of love and affection, and I never noticed that so much before as I did this weekend.
 I could look him right in the eyes, it wasn't like he'd be looking at me and I'd be feeling ashamed.
 It was almost like he was the adult and I was the child for a long time.[6]
 How can you expect to be there for anybody else?
 And I'd want to be there for somebody else, but at the moment I have to look after David."[7]

 trennlinie

 Martin: "I've only actually thought Dave was dead twice which is not bad going.
-If you get a phonecall and it's your manager or somebody saying, 'I need to speak to you about Dave, something really bad's happened', the first thought you have is 'Oh my God, this time it's the big one'.
+If you get a phonecall and it's your manager or somebody saying, 'I need to speak to you about Dave, something really bad's happened', the first thought you have is 'Oh my God, this time it's the big one.'
 And that's only happened twice.
 And it's really bad."

 Fletch: "He should have been dead, honestly.
 I don't know how his body actually kept up with it."